-No matter which of the above describes you, Dr. Ray Becker at Howard County Smiles in Ellicott City, MD, would like you take a few moments to tell you about dental implants.
+No matter which of the above describes you, Dr. Ray Becker at Howard County Smiles in Ellicott City, MD, would like you to take a few moments to tell you about dental implants.
 They might just be a solution to your dental problems.
 So join us as we list the 5 signs that you may need dental implants.

 1. You are missing one or more of your natural teeth.

-Missing teeth can be embarrassing, making eat properly difficult and causing you to feel self-conscious about smiling in public.
+Missing teeth can be embarrassing, making eating properly difficult and causing you to feel self-conscious about smiling in public.
 Dental implants are fully functional prosthetic teeth designed to look and feel just like your own natural teeth so if you do need one, you can feel confident in your restored smile.

 2. You have a severely cracked tooth or a broken tooth that cannot be saved.

-If you have a cracked or broken tooth, a dental crown or a dental implant may be your best options to restore the functionality to your smile.
+If you have a cracked or broken tooth, a dental crown or a dental implant may be your best option to restore the functionality to your smile.
 Although dentists always strive to save as much of the natural tooth structure as possible, if the tooth is damaged beyond repair, it might be necessary to extract it.
 If this happens, an implant that looks and works just like your natural teeth can restore your smile.
 Some patients eventually forget they even have an implant.

 3. You have loose-fitting partials or a loose-fitting denture.

-Loose-fitting dentures or partials can be difficult to deal with everyday, requiring removal for cleaning and messy adhesives to cement them in place.
+Loose-fitting dentures or partials can be difficult to deal with every day, requiring removal for cleaning and messy adhesives to cement them in place.
 Implants are a good alternative to dentures and partials because you’ll no longer have to worry about your dentures becoming loose and falling out while talking or eating in public.